 Stewart Farm is a historic site at Elgin Heritage Park in Surrey.
 On either the Saturday or Sunday of the long weekend they celebrate Victoria day with a Royal Victorian Party which features a variety of dance performances, old-fashioned ice cream making, and a visit by the Queen (or at least someone pretending to be her).

 The event usually takes place on the Sunday.
-In 2020, however, the farm is closed until further notice due to the coronavirus outbreak.
-As a result, unless a miracle occurs, the event will no doubt not be happening this year.
+In 2020, however, the farm was completely closed due to the coronavirus outbreak.
+Whether the event can happen in 2021 is to be determined.

 For more information on the old-fashioned celebrations at Stewart Farm, check out Royal Victorian Party.
 And feel free to come dressed up in your favourite royalty costume – you probably won’t be the only one.